uzzielperez/uzzielperez.github.io/_posts/2020-04-26-A-Few-Discoveries.md

 I think part of why I got so tired this week (until Thurs) was I spent every waking hour thinking about nothing but the analyzer code.
 There were two days that I didn't even talk to my room mate.
 I didn't get to exercise nor walk outside.
 And I felt robotic.
 My room mate looked sad too.
 So I got a little afraid she was thinking that I didn't want to interact with her.
 Turns out she had a bad toothache.
 Ha!
 I gave her paracetamol.
 Didn't work though.

 I also realized that I initiate the talking almost always... am a social animal, afterall.

+Also probably didn't help that I ate 5 boxes of Ferrero Rocher this week..
+EEEK.